 Discussion

-Park (2012) suggests that models of dissemination and adoption of innovations (such as the models of the dissemination of innovation and accepting technology) should be examined in an integrative manner so as to predict the use of technology in general and of Twitter in particular.
+Park (2012) suggests that models of dissemination and adoption of innovations should be examined in an integrative manner to predict the use of technology in general and of Twitter in particular.
 Park’s primary finding is that the decisive factor in the intention to use Twitter is a subjective norm, and the primary factor that is a block to using Twitter is its lack of compatibility.
-Twitter’s slow penetration and its low adoption rates among Israeli society, in general, can be explained by its lack of appropriateness.
-In contrast, its impressive adoption rate among media workers hints at a possibly decisive importance to people’s subjective evaluation of the technological tool during its adoption, and all the more so among a relatively small group such as Israeli journalists.
-A return to Roger's list of preconditions to the successful adoption of innovations may reveal another major explanation to the phenomenon discussed here: Twitter's unique characteristics strongly comply with journalistic practices and norms.
+In accordance with Park’s ideas, the impressive adoption rates of Twitter among news professionals around the world hint that there is possibly decisive importance to people’s subjective evaluation of the technological tool during its adoption, and all the more so among a relatively small group such as Israeli journalists.
+Going back to Roger's (2003) list of preconditions to the successful adoption of innovations may reveal another major explanation to the phenomenon discussed here: Twitter's unique characteristics strongly comply with journalistic practices and norms.
 Utilizing it as a work tool is expected to help journalists improve their performance.
+In this sense, we may argue that Israeli journalists' perceptions of Twitter as a work tool and their usage patterns indicate that this group of news professionals is no exception to the global (and especially Western) trend.

-We can argue, based on the study findings, that the adoption of Twitter as a journalistic work tool and an arena for new journalistic activity in Israel is not just comprehensive, but also carries deep significance for journalism.
-Like the survey findings that examined the various aspects of the adoption of the Internet as a journalistic work tool over a decade ago (Author, 2005), the current study also determined that the status of Twitter as a new work tool was influenced by how long it had been used, and its being viewed as having real influence on the journalistic arena.
+We can argue, based on the study findings, that the adoption of Twitter as a journalistic work tool and an arena for new journalistic activity in Israel is not just comprehensive, but also carries deep significance for local news professionals.
+Like the survey findings that examined the various aspects of the adoption of the Internet as a journalistic work tool over a decade ago (Author, 2005), the current study also determined that the status of Twitter as a new work tool was influenced by how long it had been used, and it's being viewed as having real influence on the journalistic arena.

 The current study is based on a sample of volunteers that is not necessarily representative of the population of media people using Twitter.
 Despite a reasonably successful attempt to reach senior media people in Israel with a Twitter account, general conclusions must be drawn cautiously.
 In addition, this study seeks to examine the subjective evaluation of using a technological tool and thereby asks the respondents for self-reflection on the decisions that they made, the realization of the targets they set for themselves, and their functioning as media people.
 It is only natural that the answers were subjective and influenced by a variety of factors connected with the way the self and the profession converge.
 This aspect is also one of the reasons for choosing to include open questions that would allow identification of additional layers in the answers by the media people.
-It is important to note that both the area of activity examined here and its relationship with the media organizations are dynamic: for example, an organization’s strategic decision to encourage or obligate its employees to use Twitter to advance the organization’s goals.
+It is important to note that both the area of activity examined here and its relationship with the media organizations are dynamic (for example, an organization’s strategic decision to encourage or obligate its employees to use Twitter to advance the organization’s goals).
 The level of exposure of Twitter tweets in the mass media is also a factor that can temporarily or permanently affect the attitude and significance that media people ascribe to this arena.
 Therefore, the current study findings must be examined in their context.
+Future studies should further investigate the role of Twitter as a journalistic tool, and its various potential influences on the work of news professionals.
+In the Israeli context, future studies should aim to better understand the differences between Twitter's centrality among specific groups and its rather limited status among the general population (especially compared with other social networking sites).